 Qurban and Aqiqah with Apkim

 Alhamdulliah, Apkim is partnering Qurban.sg, Hezom International and Aliyah Rizq Farm to provide this service.
-Qurban from Indonesia, Malaysia, Kenya and Bangladesh will be distributed 100% to the locals as a form of sedekah.
+Qurban performed in all the other countries except Australia will be distributed 100% to the locals as a form of sedekah.
 Qurban from Australia will be chilled and brought back to be distributed in Singapore.
 You can request to have the parts delivered to your doorsteps with additional delivery fees or to have them disbursed on a monthly basis over a period of 6 months to the poor and needy in Singapore.
+Live qurban will be done in a selected venue and timing and the details will be shared once finalized.